 My family loves fish.
-My son was still 2 years old when he accidentally ate a fish bone and knew how to separate it from fish inside his mouth.
+My son was still 2 years old when he accidentally ate a fishbone and knew how to separate it from the fish inside his mouth.
 And it was a piece of cake for him.
 Now my daughter who’s 2 years old enjoys eating fish, and sometimes my husband and I can’t have any share.
 Today I share one of the traditional Japanese fish dishes.

-- As soon as the Kinmedai’s surface becomes white, take it out from the pan and run in cold water.
-Remember, you do not need to cook the fish here.
-Discard the water and rinse the pan.
+- As soon as the fish’s surface becomes white, take it out from the pan and run in cold water.
+Pat dry the fish with a paper towel.
+Discard the cooking water and quickly rinse the saucepan.

 - Carefully lift the fish onto a serving plate and spoon some of the sauce over the fish.
+Enjoy!

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 2 days.